binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G> Inject query:
 G> `1' UNION SELECT first_name, password FROM users WHERE first_name LIKE '%`
 G>
 G> Let's determine the hash type with hash-identifier.
-Just run it and throw the hash at it and it will tell you that it is most likely a simple MD5. which is a one-way hashing function with no Key derivation.
-It is so very quick to crack.
+Just run the tool, and feed the hash to it.
+It will tell you that it is most likely a simple MD5, which is a one-way hashing function with no key derivation.
+It is so very easy to crack.
 G>
 G> Then take your pick of the following three commands:
 G> Create `~/hashtocrack.txt` and put the hash(s) you want cracked in it.
-Now usually you would create a profiled wordlist taylored to your target like we did in the Password Profiling section of the People chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
-For this exercise just add the following four words to `~/wordlist-to-throw-at-dvwa`:
+Usually you would create a profiled wordlist tailored to your target as we did in the Password Profiling section of the People chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
+For this exercise, just add the following four words to `~/wordlist-to-throw-at-dvwa`:
 G> `dogs`, `cats`, `admins`, `admin`.
 Now you can compare the hashed words from the list with the hash in the `~/hashtocrack.txt`

 {icon=bomb}